Services : Repairs

 ------------------------------------------------------

 Note for potential repair customers: most instruments going to Marc that have setup-related issues such as buzzing, uncomfortable action, intonation problems, restringing (as part of other adjustments) or needing adjustments to nut, saddle, bridge, banjo head, etc usually require a "full setup" (see below for more description of what this covers).
-To maximize efficiency and turnaround time, we ask that you preapprove a setup cost of $125 when you drop off your instrument.
-Some setup work will cost less, but this amount usually covers any small additional adjustments or materials that may be needed to complete the job, without waiting for customer approval for small dollar amounts.
+To maximize efficiency and turnaround time, we ask that you preapprove a setup cost of $150 when you drop off your instrument.
+Some setup work will cost less, but this amount usually covers any small additional labor that may be needed to complete the job, without waiting for customer approval for small dollar amounts.

 Marc Glickman has been associated with HMT since shortly after the store returned to Takoma Park in 1981.
 With well over 40 years experience in string instrument repair, his background includes formal training in both fretted and violin family instruments.
 He handles our banjo, mandolin, ukulele, lap dulcimer & violin-family work, as well as some guitar repairs and other instruments.
 His main focus is on reviving older instruments.
 He is well known in the area for his artful restoration work and attention to detail, with rare expertise in finish retouching.